ktb702/csc143/README.md

 Assignment #2 - Complete the Tetris game.
 In order to do this, the remaining 6 pieces need to be added to the game.
 The ability to rotate the pieces needs to be implemented also.

 Assignment #3 - Recursion.
 Create an application that draws fractal-like shapes using recursion.

+Assignment #4 - Let the adventure begin!
+In this assignment we create a simple text-based adventure game.